top of page

 Objective

-The objective was to design an internal ERP system that connects Engineering, Quality, and Marketing through a single collaborative platform.
+The objective was to design an internal ERP experience that simplifies complex operational workflows and improves visibility across departments.

-The solution enables real-time control of packaging materials, digital approval of technical drawings, and traceability of supplier specifications — streamlining operations and reducing approval times across departments.
+The platform enables real time tracking of packaging materials, digital approval of technical drawings, and traceability of supplier specifications.

 My Role